The Burnside problem for odd exponents: The induction

 \item $\tau+1\leq \FracM_r(u_i) \leq n - (4\tau + 1 + k\cdot\epsilon)$ if $u_i$ has $k$ close neighbours\footnote{Note that $0\leq k\leq 2$ by Condition~\ref{c2}.} among $u_j$, $j\neq i$. \end{enumerate} Then the result of turning (the occurrences corresponding to) the $u_i, i=1,\ldots, t$, (in the sense of Remark~\ref{rem:turn remainder}) is well-defined and independent of the order of the turns. \end{proposition}

 \begin{proof} We know from Corollary~\ref{cor:isolated turns are independent} and Lemma~\ref{lem:close neighbour turns are independent} that under the given assumptions the turns of any two occurrences $u_i, u_j, i\neq j$, commute.
-Therefore the result follows once we establish that after turning an occurrence $u_i$ the remaining occurrences $\tilde{u_j}, j\neq i$, (as explained in Convention~\ref{rem:turn remainder}) still satisfy the assumptions of this proposition.
+Therefore the result follows once we establish that after turning an occurrence $u_i$ the maximal occurrences corresponding to the remaining occurrences $u_j, j\neq i$, still satisfy the assumptions of this proposition.

 By assumption on $\Lambda_r(u_i)$ and Lemma~\ref{turn_res_complement} Type~\ref{non_empty_v_part} we have $\Lambda_r(v_i')>\tau+1+k\cdot\epsilon$ where $k$ is the number of close neighbours of $u_i$ among the $u_j$.
 Furthermore, if $v_i'$ has overlap with $\tilde{u_m}$, $m\in\{i-1,i+1\}$, then by Lemma~\ref{isolated_stays_after_turn}, $u_i$ was a close neighbour of $u_m$.
 Since the overlap of $\tilde{u_m}$ and $v_i'$ has $\Lambda_r$-measure bounded by $\tau+1$, we see that after turning $u_i$, the occurrences $\tilde{u_{i-1}}, \tilde{u_{i+1}}$ are isolated from each other.
-Furthermore, $\Lambda_r(\tilde{u_j})=\Lambda_r(u_j)$ if $u_j$ and $u_i$ were isolated from each other and $\Lambda_r(\tilde{u_j})<\Lambda_r(u_j)+\epsilon$ if $u_m$ and $u_i$ were close neigbours for $m\in\{i-1,i+1\}$, in which case the number of close neighbours of $\tilde{u_m}$ among the $\tilde{u_j}, j\neq i,$ is exactly one less than the number of close neighbours of $u_m$ among the $u_j$.
+Furthermore, $\Lambda_r(\tilde{u_j})=\Lambda_r(u_j)$ if $u_j$ and $u_i$ were isolated from each other, and $\Lambda_r(\tilde{u_j})<\Lambda_r(u_j)+\epsilon$ if $u_m$ and $u_i$ were close neigbours for $m\in\{i-1,i+1\}$, in which case the number of close neighbours of $\tilde{u_m}$ among the $\tilde{u_j}, j\neq i,$ is exactly one less than the number of close neighbours of $u_m$ among the $u_j$.
 Since by Condition~\ref{c2} we have $\Lambda_r(\widetilde{u_j}) \geq\tau + 1$ we see that Condition \ref{c1} holds for $\{\tilde{u_j},1\leq j\neq i\leq t\}$.

 Since after turning $u_i$ the occurrences $\tilde{u_{i-1}}, \tilde{u_{i+1}}$ are isolated from each other, clearly Condition~\ref{c2} continues to hold for $\{\tilde{u_j},1\leq j\neq i\leq t\}$ by Lemma~\ref{isolated_stays_after_turn}. \end{proof}